avnet-iotconnect/avnet-iotc-mtb-basic-example/README.md

+## About
-Avnet IoTConnect project example for Infineon's ModusToolbox framework.
-This code is based on the [mtb-example-anycloud-mqtt-client](https://github.com/Infineon/mtb-example-anycloud-mqtt-client) project and indirectly on the Infineon's [MQTT 3.1.1](https://github.com/Infineon/mqtt) client library.
+Avnet IoTConnect basic example for Infineon's ModusToolbox IDE and framework.

 ## Dependencies
 The project uses the following dependent projects:
 * [iotc-modustoolbox-sdk](https://github.com/avnet-iotconnect/iotc-modustoolbox-sdk)

 ## Supported Boards
-The code has been developed and tested With:
+The code has been developed and tested with:
 - [PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit](https://www.cypress.com/CY8CKIT-062-WiFi-BT) (`CY8CKIT-062-WIFI-BT`)

 The following boards *should* work without any code modification, but have not been tested: